-That’s why we decided to become cacao growers.
+That’s why are cacao growers.

 The cacao beans we use for our couverture chocolate* come from our own plantations in Ecuador, to make sure that everything is done right from bean to bar.
 We tend lovingly to our chocolate throughout the transformation process to guarantee good taste and quality at the right price for you to enjoy with friends, safe in the knowledge that what you’re eating is ethically produced.

 Because by eating good chocolate, you’re contributing to a sustainable future.